 - Built-in DDoS mitigation for all apps

-- SSO and 2FA available for Enterprise users
+- 2FA available for all users

-- Encrypted storage on Vercel’s cloud servers
+- Encrypted storage on Vercel's cloud servers (AES-256 encryption at rest, HTTPS/TLS 1.3 in transit)

 However, the process of securing your own app and privacy settings requires a bit more technical expertise.
 Generated code isn’t secure by default, and v0 doesn’t have guides or settings to walk you through the process of making it secure.
 You’ll need to understand how to set up user authentication, database security features, and other privacy rules on your own.
 You’ll also need to review the code manually for security and vulnerability checks.